Our Beautiful girls Daenerys and Catelyn are both due to have F1 Bernedoodle litters on their next heat.

 However in the effort to produce as many tri coloured Bernedoodle puppies as we can we have spent many years researching the breed and have finally found a boy who we hope can help with that.
 He is from wonderful fully health tested lines and was born in America.

-He joins our family soon will hopefully produce wonderful bernedoodle puppies over the years with both our Bernese girls.
+He will hopefully produce wonderful bernedoodle puppies over the years with both our Bernese girls.

 Our first litter of tri bernedoodles is expected to be Winter 2019 with Our Daenerys.

 We have official contracts to ensure non of our puppies are ever bred from.

 If our contracts are broken a £20,000 fine will be enforced by the courts.